 :-| [I would boycott this just for the stupid thing he does with his voice on the first track where he makes his voice get all whiny at the end of a line.
 I rarely say things like this, but I hate this EP.]

-I actually like this but won't be buying it.
-It's live, which I'm biased against, and I like having only their original Subterranean releases, minus the final single "Some Day" b/w "Distant Illusion," which, while on Subterranean, was issued in 1990 and the songs were remade (or just included) on American Grafishy, which I have not collected; and it's post-Will Shatter and so not the "real" line-up (I did listen to that single 3x on YouTube and would grade it B+).
+# [live] Therefore, I have only their original Subterranean releases, minus the final single "Some Day" b/w "Distant Illusion," which, while on Subterranean, was issued in 1990 and the songs were remade (or just included) on American Grafishy, which I have not collected; and it's post-Will Shatter and so not the "real" line-up (I did listen to that single 3x on YouTube and would grade it 7 (B+)).
 All the other Subterranean singles are on Sex Bomb Baby! and are therefore associated with their early brilliant period.
 As a final nail in this one's coffin: I have their Subterranean live release, Public Flipper Limited.
 [Later note: I now have a copy of Live at CBGB's and will evaluate that in due course.
 The only other thing to try would be Nurnberg Fish Trails (live in 1991), but I will never find that, and it's poorly-rated on Discogs.]
 [4 listens]

-Laurie Anderson - Home of the Brave: 3.5 stars
+Laurie Anderson - Home of the Brave: 8 (A-)

 Complicated decision on this one.
-Disc One is an odds and sods/grotty-live collection.
+Disc One is an odds and ends/grotty-live collection.
 Usually I don't buy those, although I admit that many of these songs are worth getting to know.
 Disc Two includes two bootlegs, one of which I easily found online to give a shot, and the other was previously released on an album called Wireless, both of which I will review at some later date.
 So this rating is really for Disc One, which is freely streamable on all services and essentially digital-only, which I don't do.
-Long story short, I'm not paying import prices for a digital-only B plus (or even low A minus if that's what it is) odds and sods collection which has been padded out to a two-disc physical with bootlegs (one of which was previously released).
+Long story short, I'm not paying import prices for a digital-only at this grade (or even 8 (A-) if that's what it is) odds and ends collection which has been padded out to a two-disc physical with bootlegs (one of which was previously released).
 Release it domestically on a single disc and I would buy it.
 But it's obvious how much I love the band by how much I have agonized over this.
 Plus, when you already have 8000 CDs in a house, and have spent god knows how much money on music, you grasp at straws to keep the spending down.

 Saturday, November 24, 2018